COVID-19: Health Services / Reporting an Illness

 Current Lab-Confirmed Positive Cases

 This reflects the number of community members with a lab-confirmed case of COVID-19 who were on campus while infectious.
 This number is updated as new information is acquired and represents student, faculty and staff data as reported to Student Health and Counseling and Human Resources.
-As community members with confirmed positive cases receive clearance from the Westchester County Department of Health, their data is removed from this dashboard.
+As community members with confirmed positive cases receive clearance, their data is removed from this dashboard.

 In the event of a confirmed case, the College follows all protocols and guidelines from the Centers for Disease Control and Prevention (CDC) and the New York State Department of Health (DOH).